ct0275/cpdb/README.md

 Copy all of tables in mssql to postgres Database.

 ## What does it?
-Mostly to copy the table from one database to another database, first you have to create the exact table structure for the new table as old one, using somethiing like DDL, than copy the table entries from one table to another. cpdb automated the whole procedures to just copy table from mssql to postgresql.
+Mostly to copy the table from one database to another database, first you have to create the exact table structure for the new table as old one, using somethiing like DDL, then copy the table entries from one table to another.
+But cpdb simplify all of the above procedures, just copy table from mssql to postgresql.

 ## Prerequisites
 cpdb is a tiny bash shell script so it needs some install before use.